 The Geography curriculum is ambitious and designed to give all pupils, particularly disadvantaged pupils and pupils with SEND, the knowledge and cultural capital they need to succeed in life.

-In Geography, our intent is for the curriculum to promote a curiosity about the world for our learners.
+In Geography, our vision is for the curriculum to promote a curiosity about the world for our learners.
 The curriculum will enable our learners to be confident to understand and ask questions about the world around them.
-Students will learn about places that are outside of their own experience, they will develop their understanding of the world’s diversity of environments, peoples, cultures and economies.
+Students will learn about places that are outside their own experience, they will develop their understanding of the world’s diversity of environments, peoples, cultures and economies.

 From KS2 our students come to us with a varied experience of Geography.
 We support our learners to develop skills that are transferable across all subjects and employment in later life.
 We will develop knowledge in students to enable them to thrive in lessons